-Before you start this ongoing process, you will want to think about the answers to these questions:
+Before you start this ongoing process of finding and following people on Twitter, you will want to think about the answers to these questions:

 - Who are the industry movers and shakers I want to follow?